lllyasviel/ControlNet/docs/low_vram.md

 save_memory = True
 ```

-Note that is feature is still being tested - not all graphics cards are guaranteed to succeed.
+This feature is still being tested - not all graphics cards are guaranteed to succeed.

 But it should be neat as I can diffuse at a batch size of 12 now.